toulbar2/toulbar2/docs/source/examples/tuto_sudoku_pytb2.rst

 To represent our problem in pytoulbar2, it is necessary to define discrete decision variables.
 The variables will represent the various choices that can be made to build a solution to the problem.
-In the sudoku puzzle, decision variables are typically the different cells of the grid.
+In the Sudoku puzzle, decision variables are typically the different cells of the grid.
 Their values would be the possible integers they can be assigned to, from 1 to 9.
 We use the function `AddVariable <pytb2-CFN-AddVariable_>`_ of our :code:`cfn` object to create the variables.